 I agree with them.

 Good one.
-And just to prove that he wasn’t a one trick speaker he followed up with a classic not this, but statement:
+Then he followed up with a classic not this, but statement:

 So the tax cuts in this Budget aren’t borrowed; they are paid for.